bluebird75/luaunit/README.md

 options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

 LuaUnit works with Lua 5.1 and 5.2 .
-It was tested on Windows XP and Ubuntu 12.04 (see continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) ) and should work on all platforms supported by lua.
+It was tested on Windows XP, Windows Server 2012 R2 (x64) and Ubuntu 14.04 (see
+continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/luaunit) ) and should work on all platforms supported by lua.
 It has no other dependency than lua itself.

 LuaUnit is packed into a single-file.
 To make start using it, just add the file to your project.

-LuaUnit is now maintained on github: https://github.com/bluebird75/luaunit
+LuaUnit is maintained on github: https://github.com/bluebird75/luaunit

 It is released under the BSD license.